amac72/To-Do/README.md

 # To-Do
-To-Do is a full-stack web application that uses React, .NET, and MySQL.
+To-Do is a full-stack web application that uses React, C#, and MySQL.
 Add, change, organize, and complete tasks on your to-do list.
 This project was inspired by the Microsoft To Do task management app.

 <p align="center">
 <img width="840" alt="todo-images" src="https://user-images.githubusercontent.com/93621884/184045711-65a17943-7a0d-4fa9-b0db-ee76397f2a39.png">